 Salazar Slytherin's wand can be shut down and rendered useless through parseltongue, a careful kept secret through his family.
 His wand is now buried in North America and a snakewood tree has grown out of the spot where it was buried and has leaves that have medicinal uses.

-Possibly named for Antonio de Oliveira Salazar, 100th Prime Minister of Portugal, a harsh authoritarian dictator who served from 1932 - 1968.
+Named for Antonio de Oliveira Salazar, 100th Prime Minister of Portugal, a harsh authoritarian dictator who served from 1932 - 1968 according to JKR's twitter feed (JKR:Tw).
 J.K.
 Rowling lived in Portugal for some time and her first husband was Portuguese.